ColDog/consul-scheduler/readme.md

 ```

 These methods allow the agent to start the task and stop the task.
 If the `StartTask` method errors the agent will not
-register the service for health checks or in the service discovery backend.
+register the deployment for health checks or in the deployment discovery backend.
 The reserved ports is a list of ports used
 by the scheduler to determine if this executor conflicts with a host.

 ##### Docker Executor